dugospace/27-July-2025/readdme1.md

 ## 🌐 How I Hosted a Static Website on AWS S3 (Unsecured)

-In this guide, I'm going to walk you through how I hosted a simple static website on Amazon S3.
+In this Contents, I'm going to walk you through how I hosted a simple static website on Amazon S3.
 This is great for testing or demo purposes where you don't need SSL (HTTPS).
 Follow along!

 ---